haardev/thetrueluxembourg-stories-feed/README.md

 # thetrueluxembourg-stories-feed
-Stories deed which getting data from WordPress API This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Basic Stories feed using data from Wordpress API.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts